The Two Types Of Respect: Earned & Owed

 Or will we pause, and consider them and their ideas?

-The upshot is when we encounter a viewpoint that doesn’t line up with what we currently think, we have an opportunity to evaluate whether we can learn and grow from it.
+When we encounter a viewpoint that doesn’t line up with what we currently think, we have an opportunity to evaluate whether we can learn and grow from it.
 But if we don’t have respect for things that don’t line up with our own thinking, it’s a nonstarter.
 We’ll be biased against the new information from the get-go.

 So what exactly does it mean to respect someone with a different viewpoint?